amitxv/PC-Tuning/docs/physical-setup.md

 - Tune and overclock your display with [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) and test for [frame skipping](https://www.testufo.com/frameskipping)

-    - Aim for a ``actual`` integer refresh rate such as 60.00/240.00 not 59.94/239.76.
+    - Aim for an ``actual`` integer refresh rate such as 60.00/240.00 not 59.94/239.76.
 Using the exact timing can help achieve this

 ### Stess-Testing Tools